ConnorBaker/cuda-redist-find-features/README.md

 There are two commands:

 - `download-manifests`: Download manifests from NVIDIA's website.
-- `process-manifests`: Process manifests and write JSON files containing the outputs each package should have.
+- `process-manifests`: Process manifests and write JSON files containing "features" each package should have.
+- `print-feature-schema`: Print the JSON schema a "feature" manifest will have.
+- `print-manifest-schema`: Print the JSON schema used to parse NVIDIA manifests.

 ```console
 $ nix run .# -- --help